-- The large field of main product description, allows you to enter as much info about the product as you wish.
-You can put not only simple text there but also images, columns, headings, even videos and other media, since this is WordPress.
+- The large field of the main product description, allows you to enter as much info about the product as you wish.
+You can put not only simple text there but also images, columns, headings, even videos, and other media since this is WordPress.
 Basically, whatever info you see fit, you can enter.

 - The central product data section is the option where you set the type of product that you’re adding, and whether it’s a physical, a downloadable or a virtual product (services are considered virtual products too).
 You also get tabs for various parameters of the product as a part of this central section.

 - This is where you get to set the pricing and taxes.

 - WooCommerce allows you to manage stock levels.